chambj/heic-convert/README.md

    - Click **Browse** next to "Output Folder" to select where converted files will be saved (optional; defaults to a subfolder named after the chosen format).

 3. **Choose Conversion Settings**:
-   - Select the desired output format (JPG, PNG, HEIC, or Both).
-Both means JPG and PNG
+   - Select the desired output format (JPG, PNG, HEIC).
    - Adjust JPG quality, PNG compression, and HEIC quality settings as needed.
    - Choose how to handle existing files (rename, overwrite, or fail).
    - Enable "Search subdirectories recursively" to process nested folders.